QuickFixes/web-dev-with-friends/README.md

 command line.
 Search using Spotlight (⌘ + space) for "terminal" if you don't know where Terminal.app is found.

-Vagrant and VirtualBox are, however, still required on a Mac; see above.

 You might still prefer starting with the [GitHub GUI for Mac][ghguimac], and that's fine.
 If you use the GitHub GUI on Mac, you can follow the same basic steps as for Windows, above, to clone the `web-dev-with-friends` repo from the web.
 You don't need to configure the "Git Bash" shell, because macOS is a Unix operating system, and already comes with the Bash shell.

+Installation packages for Vagrant and VirtualBox are, however, still required on a Mac; see above for links to the main project sites.

 ### Detailed instructions for GNU/Linux

 On GNU/Linux, you'll want to _at a minimum_ install the `git-core` or `git` [package] from your OS's package manager. [`git-cola`][gitcola] or `gitg` would be good choices if you'd like a GUI.

+Then, just paste these commands

+    cd ~/path/to/your/dev/stuff
+    git clone git@github.com:QuickFixes/web-dev-with-friends.git
+    cd web-dev-with-friends
+    ./setup.sh

+into a terminal, replacing `git@github.com` with `git@github.uc.edu` if you are a UC student and don't have a GitHub.com account (since this repository exists in both places).

+Precompiled packages for both Vagrant and VirtualBox should exist in some form in the "contrib" or "universe" repositories of your Linux distribution.
+As of this writing, however, it's best to use the installation instructions on the [main project site][vagrant] (installing with `pip`), because you'll run into problems with some of the older versions.
+(Give them a few years to sort out these kinks, it's a relatively young project.)

 ## Connecting to the running VM